RobertARandolph/AdmiralBumbleBee.com/_posts/2018-12-22-Cakewalk-Part-1-Almost-Everything.md

 <div class="image-caption">Cakewalk... in action</div>
 {:/nomarkdown}

+**READ** - This Review is _out of date_.
+I do not suggest viewing it as anything more than a historical artifact.
+Please [check the comments](#comment-4949239650) for potential corrections and criticisms.

 Ok, you should know by now that I [dislike Windows]({% post_url 2018-12-15-Why-I-hate-Windows %}).
 As such I decided to get this all out of the way as fast as possible.

 So what follows is my thoughts on _nearly_ every aspect of Cakewalk.
 I intentionally left out some parts that I didn't think warrant mention, and I'm certain I missed a few things.